AmberHeart/AmberHeart/README.md

 - 👋 Hi, I’m @Yiran
-- 👀 I’m interested in CS
+- 👀 I’m interested in CG
-- 🌱 I’m currently learning verilog, java
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on Minecraft
+- 💞️ I’m looking to collaborate on CG
-- 📫 How to reach me ：<---.--->
+- 📫 How to reach me ：amberzheng@mail.ustc.edu.cn

 <!---
 AmberHeart/AmberHeart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.